The K'gari (Fraser Island) Research Archive brings together various collections of resources that contribute to research into K'gari's recent history.

-The Archive is founded on a collection of material donated by John Sinclair AO which underpinned his research in lobbying for environmental protection and World Heritage listing of the Island.
+The Archive is founded on a collection of material donated by John Sinclair, AO which underpinned his research in lobbying for environmental protection and World Heritage listing of the Island.

 Image: Logging protesters 1990 from the John Sinclair Collection. | Image: Brumbies at Eurong Beach 1980 from the John Sinclair Collection. |